rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 Here are the repository requirements:

+* Descriptive naming scheme makes your kickstart easy to find and understand
 * `README.md`
 * `assets/images`
 * Put the images your README uses in the `assets/images/` folder